parmsam/lzstring-r/README.md

 ## Encoding and Limitations

-> **Important:**
-> - lzstring operates on strings.
-For non-string or binary data, encode
-> as JSON or base64 first.
+- lzstring operates on strings.
+For non-string or binary data, encode as JSON or base64 first.
-> - Always ensure your input is UTF-8 encoded.
+- Always ensure your input is UTF-8 encoded.
-> - If you compress an R object directly (without serialization), the
-> result may not decompress as expected.
+- If you compress an R object directly (without serialization), the result may not decompress as expected.

 ------------------------------------------------------------------------